 The rehearsed reading was presented by Dick & Lottie theatre company at The Square Chapel Theatre, Halifax – which sadly went into administration during March soon after the theatre lockdown – on 4 July 2019 to mark both Alan Ayckbourn’s 80th birthday and the 15th anniversary of the founding of Dick & Lottie.

-I had intended this publish this on the first anniversary of the event, but better late than never!
+I had intended to publish this on the first anniversary of the event, but better late than never!
 The talk offered both an introduction to the play, first seen in 1961, as well as arguing that it should be considered the most significant of Alan Ayckbourn’s early plays, laying the groundwork for much of which was to follow.

 Standing Room Only by Simon Murgatroyd